tzler/server_side_psych/experiment_setup/mturk_demo/README.md

 If you're asked any questions about which settings to use, just enter `N`.

 Now we're going to need to install a package that will let us submit experiments to mturk.
 Let's use `pip` for this installation.
-First, we'll need to install pip, which we can take care of with the following command:
+But we'll need to install pip first.
+We can take care of with the following command:

 ```
 $ sudo apt install -y python3-pip